Hi,

 There is a lot we know about nutrition (for example about nutrient deficiencies).
 And there is a lot we do not know.

 I don't offer nutritional counselling.
 I offer nutritional information (simple recommendations) that should make nutritional counselling unnecessary for the average vegan.
-A vegan dietary pattern centred around fruit, vegetables, legumes, whole grains, nuts and seeds is likely going to have *AMAZING* effects on your health - but keep in mind that these foods don't necessarily supply ALL essential nutrients, so please do check my recommendations, at least the first point, the one about vitamin B12.
+A vegan dietary pattern centred around fruit, vegetables, legumes, whole grains, nuts and seeds is likely going to have *AMAZING* effects on your health - but keep in mind that these foods don't necessarily supply ALL essential nutrients in ideal amounts, so please do check my recommendations, at least the first point, i.e., the one about vitamin B12.

-Also keep in mind that next to nutrition other aspects are important for your health, notably physical exercise/movement, relaxation/stress management, and likely also a sense of community.
-Yes, not smoking and avoiding alcohol excess, too - put these two first in line.
+Also keep in mind that next to nutrition other aspects are important for your health, notably physical activity/exercise, relaxation/stress management, getting sufficient good-quality sleep, and likely also having a sense of community.
+Yes, not smoking (and avoiding passive smoking and any sort of massive air pollution, including wood dust, metal dust, etc.) and avoiding alcohol excess are very important, too.
+Smoking is probably the worst of all, generally speaking.

 If you want to contact me for whatever reason, don't be shy.